reviewboard/reviewboard/README.rst

 built without ever having to fork Review Board.

-There's support for Bazaar, ClearCase, CVS, Git, Mercurial, Perforce, Plastic, and Azure DevOps, hosted on your own server or on Assembla, Beanstalk, Bitbucket, Codebase, GitHub, GitLab, Gitorious, Kiln, or Unfuddle.
+There's support for Bazaar, ClearCase, CVS, Git, Mercurial, Perforce, Plastic, and Team Foundation Server, hosted on your own server or on Assembla, Beanstalk, Bitbucket, Codebase, GitHub, GitLab, Gitorious, Kiln, or Unfuddle.

 To learn more, visit the `Review Board website`_.